The reasoned culture of the vine

 • Cover crops and green manures

-We are testing new seeds for Quebec in cover crops to assess their potential to improve vineyard biodiversity, reduce erosion and diversify microorganisms in our soils.
+We are testing new cover crop seeds to assess their potential to improve vineyard biodiversity, reduce erosion and diversify micro-organisms in our soils.
 Our recent trials: Phacelia • Japanese millet • Flax • Winter peas • Crimson clover • Fenugreek...

 • Compost and compost tea